Already have labs? Get a free clinical review Upload now

 Photo by Caleb Lucas on Unsplash

-“Many patients treat protein bars as a free pass for health, but nutritionally, a lot of these products resemble dessert-like snacks with added fortification.
-If you are sedentary, a 250-calorie bar with 20 grams of sugar is less likely to support training needs and more likely to add calories and raise post-meal glucose and insulin.
-Over time, that pattern can work against weight-management goals, especially if it displaces more filling whole foods.”
+“Many patients treat protein bars as a free pass for health, but nutritionally, a lot of these products resemble dessert like snacks with added fortification.
+If you are sedentary, a 250 calorie bar with 20 grams of sugar is less likely to support training needs and more likely to add calories and raise post meal glucose and insulin.
+Over time, that pattern can work against weight management goals, especially if it displaces more filling whole foods.”

-Susan Carter, MD, Endocrinologist & Longevity Expert
+Vladimir Kotlov, MD, Endocrinologist & Longevity Expert

 Key takeaways